-You can install an optional IBM ServeRAID adapter in your server to control the internal hot-swap hard disk drives and external hard disk drives.
-Refer to your ServeRAID adapter option documentation for complete instructions on installing a ServeRAID adapter in your server and for additional information on ServeRAID adapters.
+Some xSeries 440 models come with an optional IBM ServeRAID adapter installed to control the internal hot-swap hard disk drives and external hard disk drives.
+If your server did not come with an optional IBM ServeRAID adapter installed; then, refer to your ServeRAID adapter option documentation for complete instructions on installing a ServeRAID adapter in your server and for additional information on ServeRAID adapters.